Will Vinton

 William Gale Vinton (November 17, 1947 – October 4, 2018) was an American animator and filmmaker.
 Vinton was best known for his Claymation work, alongside creating iconic characters such as The California Raisins.
 He was nominated for five Academy Awards, winning once.
 He also accepted several Emmy and Clio Awards for his studio's work.

 Life and education

 Vinton was born on November 17, 1947, to a car dealer father and a bookkeeper mother in McMinnville, Oregon.
 His paternal grandfather, William T. Vinton, was a well known state senator in Oregon, representing Portland.

 During the 1960s, Vinton studied physics, architecture and filmmaking at the University of California, Berkeley, where he was influenced by the work of Antoni Gaudí.
 During this time, Vinton made a feature-length documentary film about the California counter-culture movement titled Gone for a Better Deal, which toured college campuses in various film festivals of the time.
-Two more films about student protest followed, Berkeley Games and First Ten Days, as well a narrative short Reply, and his first animation, Culture Shock.
+Two more films about student protest followed, Berkeley Games and First Ten Days, as well as a narrative short Reply, and his first animation, Culture Shock.

 Vinton received his bachelor's degree in architecture from UC Berkeley in 1970.